ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-lightning.rst

 a shared data location.

 We are also able to specify the number of epochs to train each model, and the number of GPUs we want to use for training.
+We also create a TensorBoard logger that writes logfiles directly into Tune's root trial directory - if we didn't do that PyTorch Lightning would create subdirectories, and each trial would thus be shown twice in TensorBoard, one time for Tune's logs, and another time for PyTorch Lightning's logs.

 .. literalinclude:: /../../python/ray/tune/examples/mnist_pytorch_lightning.py
    :language: python